Sensato del Patio

-William Reyna (born 1984), better known by his stage name Sensato del Patio or simply Sensato, is a Dominican rapper from New York City.
+William Reyna (born 1984), better known by his stage name Sensato del Patio or simply Sensato, is a Dominican rapper based in New York City.
 He is perhaps best known for collaborating with fellow Caribbean musicians such as Pitbull, Fuego, Black Point and Mozart La Para.
 He first gained major recognition in 2010, when he released the single "Watagatapitusberry" featuring Black Point and Pitbull.

 Career

 Sensato's first album, We Ain't Even Supposed 2 B Here, includes 14 songs, 5 of which were released as singles.
 "Booty Booty", the first single, features vocals from Cuban-American rapper Pitbull.
 "Loca People", his second single, features Pitbull and Sak Noel.
 "Plata O Plomo", his third single, features Jiggy Drama and Dominican-American merengue singer Fuego.
 "Is This Love" was the fourth single and features Papayo and Dynasty.
 The fifth single, "Ponte Sensato", features Los Gambinos.
 In August 2013, Sensato released "Remember", his first bachata single, which features Pitbull.
 Also in August 2013, Sensato released his first salsa single, featuring Los Gambinos, titled "Ponte Sensato".